 Back office tools of the past worked to make the invoice paperless.
 The bane to AP, however, is the paper check.

-Simply put, payment automation enables AP to send vendor payments with a single click—free from its paper check analog.
+Simply put, payment automation systems enable AP to send vendor payments with a single click—free from its paper check analog.
 No longer does that click print a paper check, requiring a separate run to the post office.
 A click now sends an electronic payment—either by ACH, card, or wire transfer.
-AP is finally freed from the paper check and its associated liabilities.
+Payments can be approved online and remotely, as well, creating a seamless, electronic process.
+AP is finally freed from the paper check and its associated liabilities, creating a cost-effective accounting workflow.

-Adoption hasn't been as swift.
-Maybe due to manual payments workflows, or simply, not knowing this type of automation is possible.
+Adoption hasn't been as swift for automated payment processing.
+Maybe due to manual payments workflows, or simply not knowing this type of automation is possible.

 But this could easily be remedied by asking a pair of simple questions: Is it automated?
 Can it be automated?

-So what will you ask of your AP department today?
+So what will you do to improve your payables workflow?